How to Join and Trade with a Crypto Signals Group?

 A summary of the previous month's trading results (click to expand)

-We review the best crypto signal providers on the market and release a monthly performance report that compares the signal providers’ results on a regular basis.
+We review the best crypto signal providers on the market and release a monthly performance report comparing their results.
 Our rankings and reviews will surely help you decide on the best signal provider for you.

-The win rate represents the profitable trading signals as a percentage of the total signals issued by a provider.
+The win rate is the percentage of profitable trading signals among all signals issued by a provider.
 This is a pretty good measure of how reliable a signal provider is.
-However, you also have to consider other factors like what communication channel they operate on, the best crypto exchanges they use, and the price they charge for their service.
+However, you also have to consider other factors, such as which communication channels they operate on, the best crypto exchanges they use, and the price they charge for their service.

 Guide to Buying a Crypto Signals Plan